Purpose

 Figure 2.
 Network Specification Example

-To the left we show a graphviz-rendering of a network specification file, where the activating edges are represented by normal arrowheads, the repressing edges are represented by blunt arrowheads, and the partitioning of input edges is represented by color coding.
+A network specification file is a text file which describes the interactions in a gene regulatory network.
+The specification file contains newline separated lines which describe each network node and the structure of its inputs.
+Each line is of the form To the left we show a graphviz-rendering of a network specification file, where the activating edges are represented by normal arrowheads, the repressing edges are represented by blunt arrowheads, and the partitioning of input edges is represented by color coding. |

-Network Specification File
+Network Specification File |

 Note

 The syntax for network specification files will be extended to accommodate imposition of constraints on parameters such as threshold ordering and activation ordering.
-These extensions will be done in a backward-compatible way.
+These extensions will be done in a backward-compatible way. |

 Network Builder